-The purchase price was allocated to Code Red's net tangible and intangible assets based upon their estimated fair value as of the date of acquisition.
-Based upon these estimated fair values and the intangible assets valuation, the purchase price allocation is as follows:
+Allocation of the purchase price to the assets acquired and liabilities assumed was finalized during the second quarter of fiscal 2016.
+There were no significant adjustments between the preliminary and final allocation.
+The total purchase price was allocated to Code Red's net tangible and intangible assets based upon their estimated fair value as of the date of acquisition.

-(in thousands)
+Based upon the purchase price and the valuation, the allocation is as follows:

+(

 Tangible assets acquired \$ 3,090

 Amortizable intangible assets

-Software technology 4,728
+Software technology 4,359

-Client relationships 3,089
+Client relationships 3,546

-Non-compete agreements 277
+Non-compete agreements 201

-Trade name 127
+Trade name 155

-Goodwill 29,627
+Goodwill 29,602

-Total assets acquired \$ 40,938
+Total assets acquired \$ 40,953

-Liabilities assumed (4,985)
+Liabilities assumed (5,000)

-Net assets acquired \$ 35.953
+Net assets acquired \$ 35,953

-Intangible assets of \$8.2 million have been allocated to amortizable intangible assets consisting of software technology, amortized over six years using a straight-line amortization method; client relationships, amortized over seven years using an accelerated amortization method; non-compete agreements, amortized over four years using a straight-line amortization method; and a trade name, amortized over three years using a straight-line amortization method.
+Intangible assets of \$8.3 million have been allocated to amortizable intangible assets consisting of software technology, amortized over six years using a straight-line amortization method; client relationships, amortized over eight years using an accelerated amortization method; non-compete agreements, amortized over four years using a straight-line amortization method; and a trade name, amortized over three years using a straight-line amortization method.

 Goodwill totaling \$29.6 million represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired.
 Goodwill generated from the Code Red acquisition is included in the U.S. segment and is not deductible for income tax purposes.
-The results of operations of Code Red have been included in the Company's Consolidated Statements of Income since the completion of the acquisition on February 6, 2015 and the results did not have a material impact on the first quarter of fiscal 2016.
+The results of operations of Code Red have been included in the Company's Consolidated Statements of Income since the completion of the acquisition on February 6, 2015 and the results did not have a material impact on the second quarter of fiscal 2016.
 Pro forma information has not been presented because the effect of the Code Red acquisition was not material to the Company's consolidated financial results.